 IV.
-QUESTION TO BE DECIDED
+QUESTION TO BE DECIDED:

-The question to be decided is whether or not the Department was correct in its proposal to terminate the Claimant's benefits and services through the Medicaid MR/DD Waiver Program.
+The question to be decided is whether or not the Department was correct in its action to deny the Claimant's benefits and services through the Medicaid MR/DD Waiver Program.

-V. APPLICABLE POLICY
+V. APPLICABLE POLICY:

 West Virginia Medicaid Regulations, Chapter 513 - Covered Services, Limitations, And Exclusions, For MR/DD Waiver Services